White bread: History

 Ancient Egyptian aristocracy had access to white bread.
 In this image bread is depicted in Egypt in about 2,500 BC.

 Bread made with grass grains goes back to the pre-agriculture Natufi proto-civilization 12,000 years ago.
 But only wheat can feasibly be sifted to produce pure white starch, a technique that goes back to at least ancient Egypt.
 Because wheat was the most expensive grain to grow, and the process to sift it labor-intensive, white flour was generally limited to special occasions and the wealthy, until the mid-19th century.
-Then industrial processes eliminated the labor cost, allowing prices to fall until it was accessible to the middle class.
+During that time period, industrial processes eliminated the labor cost, allowing prices to fall until it was accessible to the middle class.

 In the US, corn meal was the standard grain for bread until closing in on the 20th century, while in Europe it was other grains.

 But once accessible, white bread became very popular in industrialized countries for a number of reasons: